Ila-bura/zero-waste-life/README.md

 <li>Next, I had to reposition the image in the Recipe page: as it is normally displayed between two columns hosting the ingredients and the method, it was decided to add the float: left property to have the image displayed below the two columns.
 Furthermore, the size of the original fritters image is 300x300 pixels and proved to be too big for smaller screens, therefore it was resized to approximately 50% of its original size (153x150 pixels).
-As a side note, it is worth noticing that the resized picture only features a single fritter, rather than the whole platter.
-This was done intentionally in order to preserve the quality of the resized image.
+As a side note, it is worth pointing out that the resized picture only features a single fritter, rather than the whole platter.
+This was done intentionally to preserve the quality of the resized image.
 </li>
 </ul>